Postmaster-Live/postmaster/design.md

-# **PostMaster Design Document: Snowflake + Mistral Integration for Document Processing using CVRS **
+# PostMaster Design Document: Snowflake + Mistral Integration for Document Processing using CVRS

 ## **1. Overview**
-Postman enables to ingests documents, extracts paragraphs, and generates metadata (simple questions, complex questions, context, and scope) using the **Mistral-Small-2409** model.
-The processed data is stored in **Snowflake**, and queries are optimized using a **Softmax-based ranking** mechanism as described in the referenced paper.
+Postman facilitates document ingestion, paragraph extraction, and metadata generation (simple questions, complex questions, context, and scope) using the Mistral-Small-2409 model.
+The processed data is stored in Snowflake, with queries optimized through a Softmax-based ranking mechanism as outlined in the Postman Whitepaper.

 ## **2. System Architecture**
 - **Flask API**: Handles ingestion and querying of documents.